 Another great activity that you will hardly forget, includes booking a day tour to one of the close smaller islands, La Loberia.
 Here you can snorkel with friendly sea lions.

-Add snorkelling to your list of activities, you enjoy some breathtaking underwater photos like these.
+Add snorkeling to your list of activities, you enjoy some breathtaking underwater photos like these.

 In sum, the islands bring great opportunities for tourists to enjoy some close encounters with endemic species.
 I have not mentioned all of them, so be ready to experience even more wonderful flora and fauna during your visit.

-Have you included a visit to the Galápagos Islands to your bucket list?
+Have you included a visit to the Galápagos Islands on your bucket list?

 Comment below or send me an email, I can help you with more tips.